A comprehensive study of nonlinear perturbations in the dynamics of planar crack fronts: Summary of the results

 \subsection{Derivation of \textit{G} in the scalar elasticity model}

-In section \ref{scalarSection}, we solve for the asymptotic displacement and stress fields surrounding a crack in a model scalar elastic solid, extending the calculations of \cite{norrisMultiplescalesApproachCrackfront2007a}.
-Fracture in scalar elasticity is identical to anti-plane shear (Mode III) fracture in a solid body that is constrained to displace along one dimension only, which is described by the displacement $\mathbf{u} = (0,0,u_z)$.
+In \ref{scalarSection}, we solve for the asymptotic displacement and stress fields surrounding a crack in a model scalar elastic solid, extending the calculations of \cite{norrisMultiplescalesApproachCrackfront2007}.
+Fracture in scalar elasticity is identical to anti-plane shear (Mode III) fracture in a body constrained to displace along a single dimension, $\mathbf{u} = (0,0,u_z)$.
 The theory is characterized by a single wave speed ($b=1$).
-We assume that the crack is driven at velocity $V$ by remote loading conditions that are characterized by a distance $l$ from the crack front.
-The elastic fields are expanded in the small parameter $\epsilon \equiv ||f||/l \ll 1$ in two separate perturbation series: the terms of the first series are centered at the perturbed crack front $x = h(z,t)$; the terms of the second series are centered at the unperturbed, imaginary, position of the crack front $x = Vt$.
-Solutions of the equation of elasticity contain unknown integration constants that are determined by matching the two expansions.
-The main result of this calculation is an expression for $G$ that is exact up to $\order{f^2}$ and $\order{\epsilon^2}$.
-When $\epsilon\rightarrow 0$, the expansion of the energy-release-rate becomes
+We assume cracks are driven at a velocity $V$ by remote loading conditions at a distance $l$ from the crack front.
+The elastic fields are expanded in the small parameter $\epsilon \equiv ||f||/l \ll 1$ in two separate perturbation series: the terms of the first series are centered at the perturbed crack front $x = h(z,t)$; the terms of the second series are centered at the unperturbed imaginary position of the crack front $x = Vt$.
+Solutions of the elasticity equation contain unknown integration constants determined by matching the two expansions.
+The main result of this calculation is the local energy-release-rate $G(z,t)$, exact up to $\order{f^2}$ and $\order{\epsilon^2}$.
+When $\epsilon\rightarrow 0$,

-where the rest energy-release-rate $G_r$ is determined by the loading conditions, $g(V_\perp)$ is the dynamical contribution given by~\citep{riceThreedimensionalPerturbationSolution1994b},
+where the rest energy-release-rate $G_r$ is determined by the loading conditions, $g(V_\perp)$ is the dynamical contribution given by~\citep{riceThreedimensionalPerturbationSolution1994},

 and $V_\perp(z,t) = (V+f_t)/\sqrt{1+f_z^2}$ is the local normal front velocity of the crack front.
 Subscripted functions $f_t,\,f_z$ denote partial derivatives.
 The linear functional $H^{(1)}[f]$ and the 2\textsuperscript{nd}-order functional $H^{(2)}[f,f]$ depend only on the crack front history $\lbrace f(z,t'<t)\rbrace$,